Aremco Blogs - Latest News and Updates

 • Space Constraints: If you’re working with limited space, bollards might be the better option due to their compact footprint.

-• Aesthetic Impact: In areas where aesthetics matter, such as parks, city centers, or commercial spaces, bollards can provide a more subtle solution than bulky barriers.
+• Aesthetic Impact: In areas where aesthetics matter, such as parks, city centers, or commercial spaces, bollards can provide a more subtle solution compared to bulky barriers.

 • Weather Conditions: Consider the weather in your location.
 Materials like steel or concrete offer durability in harsh climates, while lighter materials like plastic may degrade faster under extreme conditions.